dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 Once I escaped in a dramatic fake death scene, how could I find these benefactors if they existed?
 I had to sit down and study the 21st century.
 But I also had to be ready at my forklift.
 And now I also realized I might have to hide in the woods for a while, and I might need supplies.

 Eager as I was to start reading, I did another search of the warehouse.
-I noticed a few things I had missed the first time: pillows, neckties, a telephone on the wall, reusable grocery bags.
-I grabbed two grocery bags.
-I filled one with a length of the same rope I had used on the doors.
-I put a few short PVC pipes in the other.
+I didn’t spot anything new, so I just looped some rope over my shoulder.
 Nothing else was worth the extra weight.
 Mostly I wished there was food.

 Disappointed, I returned to my forklift and opened the boxes to find Volume T so I could understand just what kind of show was named after me.